oravirt/vagrantfile/README.md

           - {hostport: 8080, guestport: 8080}
 ```
 ```
-So in this case (with 2 VM's), the mapping will look like this:
+So in this case (with 2 VM's), the mapping would look like this:

 host:8081 -> VM2:8080
 host: 8080 -> VM1:8080